mesosphere/kudo-spark-operator/MONITORING.md

-The `kudo-spark-operator` is seamlessly integrating with Prometheus, which is installed via [Prometheus operator](https://github.com/coreos/prometheus-operator).
+Out of the box, the `kudo-spark-operator` has enabled metrics reporting.
+By default, it supports integration with [Prometheus operator](https://github.com/coreos/prometheus-operator).

 The `prometheus-operator` uses crafted services discovery approach, introducing `ServiceMonitor` kind.
 Prometheus Operator relies on `ServiceMonitor` kind which describes the set of targets to be monitored.